Yemen Humanitarian Crisis

 • World Food Programme

-The best way to help Yemen is to donate to Yemen Crisis Appeal.
+The best way to help Yemen is to donate to the Yemen Crisis Appeal.
 Right now, many UK Muslim Charities are delivering food & water aid in Yemen.
 You can feed a family by

 • Sponsoring a food pack